Buy Any 3 Perennial Plants or Bulbs & Save 20%. Cannot be applied to previous orders. Limited time only. While supplies last.

 Until plants become established, some protection from extreme winds and direct, hot sunlight may be necessary.
 Good air movement is also important.

 After new growth appears, a light fertilizer may be applied.
 Keep granular fertilizers away from the plant crown and foliage to avoid burn injury.
-Use low rates of a slow release fertilizer such as Garden-tone, as higher rates may encourage root rots.
+Use low rates of a slow release fertilizer, as higher rates may encourage root rots.

 “Deadhead”, remove spent flower heads to encourage continuous flowering and prevent seed development.